Product model

 Section titled “Why revisions exist”Structure uses revisions so that strategy development remains traceable over time.
 As a strategy evolves, you may change thresholds, add filters, modify state transitions, or redesign parts of the graph.
 If those changes were applied directly to a single mutable strategy definition, it would become much harder to answer basic questions later:

-- Which logic produced a given backtest?
+- Which logic produced a given backtest job?

 - What changed between one iteration and the next?